Community and Well-Being

 Early Community Building

-We’re expanding our pre-orientation programs to enable more students to explore communities of interest and connect with faculty and peers, both across programs and the Oxford and Atlanta campuses.
+We’ve expanded our pre-orientation programs to enable more students to explore communities of interest and connect with faculty and peers, both across programs and the Oxford and Atlanta campuses.
 In 2022, more than 40 percent of the first-year class participated in pre-orientation programming—building community right from the start.
-Meanwhile, the newly expanded Emory Weeks of Welcome offers more intentional, large-scale programming on the Atlanta campus to create class-based traditions for both new and returning students.
-And Emory Athletics is enhancing the fan experience with new events programming and its first Orientation Pep Rally to create camaraderie and school spirit for all Emory Eagles.
+Meanwhile, Emory Weeks of Welcome offers more intentional, large-scale programming on the Atlanta campus to create class-based traditions for both new and returning students.
+And Emory Athletics is enhancing the fan experience through new events programming and an Orientation Pep Rally to create camaraderie and school spirit for all Emory Eagles.

 Read about Emory Weeks of Welcome